Maryland Route 214: Route description

 MD 214 begins at East Capitol Street's intersection with Southern Avenue at the District of Columbia boundary in Capitol Heights.
 This junction is a short distance southwest of the eastern corner of Washington and adjacent to the Capitol Heights station on Washington Metro's Blue and Silver lines.
 MD 214 heads east as a six-lane divided highway along the northern edge of the town of Capitol Heights and crosses Henson Creek.
 The highway begins to follow the southern city limit of Seat Pleasant at its intersection with unsigned MD 332A, which provides full access to MD 332 (Central Avenue).
 MD 214's name changes to Central Avenue where the eastbound lane of MD 332 (Old Central Avenue) merges into eastbound MD 214.
 Just east of MD 332, the highway intersects Addison Road and passes the eponymous Metro station.

-MD 214 intersects Morgan Boulevard—which leads north to the namesake Metro station and FedExField, the home of the Washington Commanders—west of its partial cloverleaf interchange with I-95/I-495 (Capital Beltway) in Largo.
+MD 214 intersects Morgan Boulevard—which leads north to the namesake Metro station and Northwest Stadium, the home of the Washington Commanders—west of its partial cloverleaf interchange with I-95/I-495 (Capital Beltway) in Largo.
 East of the freeway, the state highway has a partial interchange with Harry S. Truman Drive, which is unsigned MD 202C and leads to Downtown Largo station, which is the eastern terminal of Washington Metro's Blue and Silver lines.
 The interchange includes a two-lane loop ramp from eastbound MD 214 to Harry S. Truman Drive; access from the north–south crossroad to westbound MD 214 is via a ramp that merges with one of the straight ramps at MD 214's partial cloverleaf interchange with MD 202 (Largo Road).
 There is no direct access from westbound MD 214 to southbound MD 202 or from northbound MD 202 to eastbound MD 214; those movements are made via Campus Way to the east of the interchange.